zipi/rrr/README.md

 so I expect we're good.

 Yarn saves information in the app user's home directory, so if you remove your rails project directory and run **rails new** again you might see a yarn error.
-Follow the instructions to
+Follow the instructions to run

 	yarn install --check-files